 Togo: Official and widely spoken languages

 The influence of French extends far beyond its colonial roots.
 Today, it serves as the official language in this West African nation, playing a vital role in both governance and commerce.
-From legal documents to business contracts, French is the primary medium of communication2.
+From legal documents to business contracts, French is the primary medium of communication.

 In the northern and other regions, French acts as a unifying force.
 It bridges diverse ethnic groups, ensuring smooth interaction in public and private sectors.
-Approximately one-third of the population uses it as a second language, highlighting its widespread importance2.
+Approximately one-third of the population uses it as a second language, highlighting its widespread importance.

 French language Togo